 Seattle Birth Injury Attorney

-If you suspect your child’s injury or your own is the result of the negligence of your medical provider, call Menzer Law Firm right away.
+If you suspect your child’s injury or your own is the result of the negligence of your medical provider, call us at Menzer Law Firm, PLLC, right away.
 Matt Menzer has decades of experience handling cases involving negligent medical care during pregnancy and birth.
 He has the knowledge and insight you need to decide whether you should pursue a medical malpractice claim.

 In some cases, your child’s birth injury is the fault of a negligent medical provider.
 The best way to learn whether your child was the victim of medical malpractice is to work with an experienced lawyer.
-If we find evidence of negligence, we can represent your family in a lawsuit against the at-fault provider and possibly their employer.
+If we find evidence of negligence, we can represent your family in a lawsuit against the at-fault provider and possibly their employer as well.

 Common Birth Injuries

-When doctors and nurses aren’t careful, they can cause a broken bone.
+When doctors and nurses aren’t careful, they can cause broken bones.
 Common bone fractures during birth include the collarbone and thigh bone.

 Another area where an infant can sustain nerve damage is on the face.
 If the nerves in a child’s face are injured, usually during a forceps delivery, they can suffer temporary or permanent paralysis on one side of their face.
 This is called facial palsy.

 Your child can suffer an injury if their oxygen is too low or entirely cut off for too long during the birth.
-Asphyxia is the term for when a person’s oxygen is blocked, and hypoxia is the injury from the body not getting enough oxygen.
+Asphyxia is the term for when a person’s oxygen is blocked, and hypoxia is the injury that occurs when the body does not get enough oxygen.

-CP is not one, but a group of neurological disorders.
-They impact a person’s muscle tone, balance, posture, and overall movement.
-Individuals with CP can experience difficulties with speech, hearing and vision problems, and cognitive deficiencies.
-The effects of CP vary significantly, with some people experiencing mild symptoms and others requiring assistance or care throughout their life.
+CP is a group of neurological disorders.
+These disorders impact a person’s muscle tone, balance, posture and overall movement.
+Individuals with CP can experience difficulties with speech, hearing and vision as well as cognitive deficiencies.
+The effects of CP vary significantly, with some people experiencing mild symptoms and others requiring assistance or care throughout their lives.

 Spinal Cord Injuries

-An infant can sustain a spinal cord injury during birth, which causes a loss of sensation and movement below the injury site.
+An infant can sustain a spinal cord injury (SCI) during birth that causes a loss of sensation and movement below the injury site.
 A total or partial SCI can cause paraplegia or tetraplegia (quadriplegia).
-SCIs also are associated with a lack of bladder and bowel control, breathing difficulties, blood circulation issues and blood clots, muscle spasms, increased risk of stroke, and more.
+SCIs also are associated with a lack of bladder and bowel control, breathing difficulties, blood circulation issues and blood clots, muscle spasms, increased risk of stroke and more.